CISecurity/ControlsAssessmentSpecification/control-18/control-18.11.rst

 Measures
 --------
-* M1 = The number of enterprise security configuration standards specific to database management software
+* M1 = List of enterprise security configuration standards specific to database management systems
+* M2 = Count of M1
+* M3 = List of database management software covered by applicable enterprise security configuration standards
+* M4 = Count of M3
-* M2 = The number of database management software covered by applicable enterprise security configuration standards
+* M5 = List of database management software not covered by applicable enterprise security configuration standards
+* M6 = Count of M5
+* M7 = Count of database management software being used in the organization (from Input 1)

 Metrics
 -------